ruiyl/Diorama/README.md

 # Diorama
-A Unity-based Formative project for Interactive Visualisation course
+A Unity-based Formative project for Interactive Visualisation course.
+All code comments were for the grading purpose.